afaisst/tractor_wrapper_jsp/README.md

 #### The job file

 A job file is a JSON file containing all information for the code to run.
-It looks something like this:
+It looks something like this (the file names are taken from the example data, see below):
 ```
 {"workdir": "../work/",
 "sexinputdir": "../sextractor_input/",